Modules which operate in Lab may create visible artifacts even when configured as no-op (all sliders at zero / straight

 Right now I have 2 more similar raw files which exhibit the same problem, feel free to ping me if I should upload them too, or do something else to help debugging this.

-#4 Updated by Sarge Borsch over 1 year ago
+#4 Updated by Sarge Borsch almost 2 years ago

 - File screenshot_gamut_clipping.png screenshot_gamut_clipping.png added